 When should I start mowing my lawn in spring?
-Expert tips on getting the timing right
+Garden experts reveal secrets to getting the timing right

-You might be able to feel the warmth of the sun and hear the birds singing, but does that mean it's now time to start mowing the lawn in spring?
+As spring arrives, you might be able to feel the warmth of the sun and hear the birds singing, but does that mean it's now time to start mowing your lawn?
 If you're not sure whether you should be firing up the mower just yet, help is at hand.

 Although you might be up to speed with how often to mow a lawn, knowing when to begin mowing at the start of the growing season can seem more problematic.
 Too late and you could be faced with pushing the mower through long, unruly grass causing untold damage; too early and there are fears of it never recovering.

-According to the lawn experts, however, there’s no set date in spring when you should be giving your lawn the first cut of the year, but it turns out there a few key signs to look out for.
-So to help take the stress out of the all-important decision making about mowing the lawn for the first time in spring, we’ve consulted leading lawn care specialists and here is what they advise.
+According to the lawn experts, however, there’s no set date in spring lawn care to give your lawn the first cut of the year, but it turns out there a few key signs to look out for.
+To help take the stress out of the all-important decision in answer to 'when should I start mowing my lawn in spring?'
+We’ve consulted garden experts on the matter.
+Here's what they advise.

-When to start mowing the lawn in spring
+When should I start mowing my lawn in spring?

-‘There is no specific date at which to begin mowing your lawn in the spring,’ says Eric DeBoer, agronomist at Simple Lawn Solutions.
-‘If soil temperatures have risen north of 50˚F your grass is probably initiating some sort of growth.
+‘There is no specific date at which to begin mowing your lawn in the spring,’ says Eric DeBoer, agronomist and Assistant Professor at LSU AgCenter.
+‘If soil temperatures have risen north of 50°F your grass is probably initiating some sort of growth.

 'It can be good to get out there pretty early on, as sort of hitting the reset button prior to beginning the year.
 Just don't wait too long, where you will be scalping really long grass; this can be counterproductive.’